IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 player:AddMaxHearts(2) -- Give them a heart container.
 ```

 Not all entities convert to players though, so this code can fail.
-In fact, for most entities, the `ToPlayer()` method would return `nil` and cause the next line to throw a runtime error, preventing all of the subsequent code in the callback from firing.
+In fact, for most entities, the `ToPlayer()` method would return `nil` and cause the next line to throw a run-time error, preventing all of the subsequent code in the callback from firing.
 In TypeScript, writing this code would cause a compiler error:

 ```ts
 const player = entity.ToPlayer();